mapou.ai

 ChatGPT response, discovery open prompt

-...some recommendations: 1. **Casual Wear**: - **Budget**: H&M and Uniqlo offer stylish basics like t-shirts, jeans, and chinos at affordable prices. - **Mid-Range**: Everlane...
+...us tiers: 1. **Casual Wear**: - **Budget**: Brands like H&M and Uniqlo offer stylish basics like t-shirts, chinos, and jeans at affordable prices. - **Mid-Range**: Consider...

 ChatGPT response, discovery open prompt